LESSON 3: THE PROMISE OF UNIVERSAL PEACE MADE BY ALL THE MANIFESTATIONS OF GOD HAS BEEN FULFILLED BY BAHA’U’LLAH

 Craft based on the Theme of Questions

 Create a cootie catcher.
 Once it is colored and cut out, enjoy playing with friends.
 There are many free templates and printables online.
-Here is one from leap of faith website
+Here is one from the Leap of Faith website

 This activity is based on Story 1 and the theme of PURITY OF HEART: Homemade water filter

 When we are seeking truth, we need to purify our thoughts and hearts like the first people who were seeking the Promised Qá’im.
 We know that one way we purify ourselves is by prayer.
 It is like when we purify any physical substance, the dirt,(negative thoughts) is eliminated and the pure thoughts are filtered through.
 Let us make a homemade filter for purifying dirty water. we can try different materials to see what works best.
 Just like when we are looking for ways to purify our thoughts and hearts, we need to find the perfect combination.

 This project is taken from WATER FILTRATION CHALLENGED

 - dirty water (suggested tapwater with coffee grounds, old tea leaves, oil etc to muddy it up a bit)